LouisCAD/Splitties/viewdsl/Kotlin-UIs-vs-xml-layouts.md

-## Why a Kotlin View DSL over xml layouts?
+# Why a Kotlin View DSL over xml layouts?

 There are reasons Splitties View DSL, an alternative to xml layouts has been built for Android.

 This document is a simple pros and cons of each approach so you can judge by yourself.

+## Facts

+* If we don't count imports and copyright headers, the xml version of [MainUi]( ../sample/src/main/java/com/louiscad/splittiessample/main/MainUi.kt ) (from the sample) was more than 100% lengthier (50 lines with Kotlin, 102 lines in xml).

+## Pros and cons

 ### Pros of xml layouts